LightFiLimited/lf-documentation/docs/dashboard/index.md

 ### Choosing the location

 Use the selector in the top left to choose your location.
-Each location can have sub-locations, this is usually indicated by an "ALL" dropdown, use the dropdown to select the sub-location you are particularly interested in.
+Each location can have sub-locations, this is usually indicated by an "ALL" drop-down, use the drop-down to select the sub-location you are particularly interested in.
 Repeat the process if you want to keep going to more more specific locations.
 A typical location structure may be something like: